Introduction

 5. Help them make friends

-At least 29 percent of startups are hiring remote roles these days.
-Likely, your new hire won’t be able to casually have coffee with coworkers or go for a drink on Friday nights.
+At least 29 percent of startups are hiring for remote roles these days.
+Remote collaboration means your new hire won’t be able to casually have coffee with coworkers or go for a drink on Friday nights.

-If that’s the case for your organization, you’ll need to find a way to encourage new employees to build relationships with colleagues outside of work.
+If that’s the case for your organization, you’ll need to foster remote team collaboration that encourages new employees to build relationships with colleagues outside of work.

 Try to plan a new hire’s day-to-day activities in a way that helps them get to know their team.
 For instance, you could schedule check-ins with their immediate colleagues or host a virtual lunch hour.
 Note that spending more time with their peers in those first few days is likely more empowering than lunchtime with a CEO.